Evolve Festival

 Evolve Festival is an annual multi-genre music and cultural festival in New Brunswick.
 The festival is dedicated to the promotion of sustainable living and environmental awareness.
-It uses renewable energy sources (aided by diesel generators), recycled, and biodegradable products and endeavours (aided by Styrofoam) to limit solid waste.
+It uses renewable energy sources, recycled, and biodegradable products and endeavours to limit solid waste.

 The festival originally took place near Antigonish, Nova Scotia, until 2016, when the festival's permit was revoked due to issues related to rampant drug use among attendees.; it subsequently relocated to Beersville, New Brunswick.
 In 2010, Evolve Festival won the CBC Radio 3 contest vote for "Best Festival In Canada".

 The festival presents a diverse lineup of rock, jazz, funk, world music, hip hop, bluegrass and electronica performers.

 History

 The festival was first conceived by Joe MacEachern, a resident of Antigonish, who then recruited Jim Dorey of Toronto to become the second founding member of Evolve Tribe.
 Jay Cleary joined the duo as the festival publicist and was able to raise significant export development funding from the Nova Scotia Government to develop the festival as a Nova Scotia Tourist Attraction.

 The first Evolve Festival was held in 2000 in Antigonish.

 In 2005, the team was joined by longtime supporter and Evolve Tribe member Jonas Colter of Fredericton, New Brunswick.
 In 2006, Jim Dorey sold his shares to Jonas and Joe; in 2008, Joe sold his shares to Jonas in order to pursue a degree in sociology.

 In 2016, the festival moved to Beersville, New Brunswick, after the Municipality of the County of Antigonish revoked Evolve's permit due to issues involving the lack of a medical plan.